matt-snider/matt-snider.github.io/content/work/ceridian-dayforce.md

     # Tools
     - Apache ANT
 ---

-* Spearheaded the development of a new internal toolset for implementation consultants to accelerate the implementation cycle
+- I lead the development of a new internal toolset for implementation consultants to accelerate the implementation cycle, which was later made into a dedicated development team
-* The toolset consisted of GUIs built with C#/WPF & Java/JavaFX/Swing, and a C# WebAPI Backend
+- The tools were built using C# and WPF as well as Java and JavaFX and included a Windows installer and updater